Reinforcement Learning, Bit by Bit: Learning and Prioritization

 Since a bounded agent cannot generally retain all environment-relevant information, it must prioritize.
 The choice of information retained by an agent is a critical design decision.
 One possibility is to design the epistemic state to prioritize knowledge about an {\it environment proxy} $\proxy$.
 By allowing the epistemic state to discard bits that are not proxy-relevant, the agent can dramatically reduce memory and computational requirements.

-With the DQN agent described in Section \ref{se:dqn}, for example, a desired action value function $\tilde{Q} = Q_{\tilde{\theta}}$, generated by some neural network weights $\tilde{\theta}$, serves as the environment proxy, while the epistemic state $P_t = (\theta_t, B_t)$ encodes learned weights $\theta_t$ and the data buffer $B_t$.
-Note that the neural network $Q_{\theta_t}$ with weights $\theta_t$ is generally not equal to $\tilde{Q}$, which could depend on unknown characteristics of the environment $\environment$.
-Though observed video images can reveal enormous amounts of environment-relevant information, the proxy leads the agent to prioritize, possibly enabling the agent to adapt $Q_{\theta_t}$ to converge on $\tilde{Q}$ while ignoring other information revealed by observations.
+With the DQN and ensemble-DQN agents described in Section \ref{se:dqn}, for example, a desired action value function $\tilde{Q} = Q_{\tilde{\theta}}$, generated by some neural network weights $\tilde{\theta}$, can be thought of as the environment proxy.
+The epistemic state encodes learned weights and the data buffer.
+Though observed video images can reveal enormous amounts of environment-relevant information, the proxy leads the agents to prioritize retaining information about $\tilde{Q}$ while ignoring other information revealed by observations.

 Technically, a proxy could be any random variable $\proxy$.
 However, a practical proxy should be designed to encode essential features of the environment $\environment$ with a manageable number $\H(\proxy) \ll \H(\environment)$ of bits.
 Further, an effective proxy design should expedite accumulation of useful information.
-Aside from action value functions, as used by DQN, other proxy designs commonly used in reinforcement learning include general value functions, simplified models of the environment, and policies.
+Aside from action value functions, as used by DQN and ensemble-DQN, other proxy designs commonly used in reinforcement learning include general value functions, simplified models of the environment, and policies.
 We will further discuss in Section \ref{se:retaining-information} factors that drive design of an effective proxy.

-\subsubsection{The Curse of Curiosity}
+\subsection{The Curse of Curiosity}

 To identify the environment, an agent must uncover $\H(\environment)$ bits.
 An agent that indiscriminately gathers all this information is termed {\it curiosity-driven}.
-Since $\H(\environment)$ is typically intractable, or possibly even infinite, a curiosity-driven agent may spend its lifetime gathering irrelevant information.
-The potentially catastrophic consequences are crystalized by the {\it noisy TV} study \cite{pathak18largescale}, which demonstrates how irrelevant patterns can draw the attention of a curious agent, dramatically impeding its acquisition of useful information.
+Since $\H(\environment)$ is typically intractably large, or even infinite, a curiosity-driven agent may spend its lifetime gathering irrelevant information.
+The potentially catastrophic consequences are crystallized by the {\it noisy TV} study \citep{pathak18largescale}, which demonstrates how irrelevant yet complex patterns can draw the attention of a curious agent and dramatically impede its acquisition of useful information.